MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/analytics-oc-metrics.md

 - Closed - Conversation is currently closed

 ### Queue id
-Reference id of the queue
+Reference id of the queue.

 ### Queue name
-Name of the queue
+Name of the queue.

 ### Agent presence
 Presence status options available for agents to set themselves in.
 Out-of-box options are Online, Away, Busy, Offline, Do Not Disturb.
 Options avaiable to you will depend on your organization's configuration and will include any additional custom prescence status configured for your organization.